-Be confident that the website will cater for users needs
+Be confident that the website will cater for user needs

-The map of the existing user journey provides a clear view on how easy or difficult it is for a typical user to reach their goal.
+The map of the existing user journey provides a clear view of how easy or difficult it is for a typical user to reach their goal.
 This map will speed up the planning of a new website because it immediately highlights the current issues.
-If this map is then followed by an ideal user journey map, the project team get a quick feel for how the website should work, what content and functionality are required to meet the user needs, and what aspects of the website must be in place to support the journey.
+If this map is then followed by an ideal user journey map, the project team gets a quick feel for how the website should work, what content and functionality are required to meet the user’s needs, and what aspects of the website must be in place to support the journey.

 Start with the best possible user journey, then compromise